 An appraiser's primary responsibility is to his or her client.
-Normally, in residential practice, the appraiser's client is the lender ordering the appraisal to decide whether to make the mortgage loan.
+The client should be identified in the report and can be the owner, a buyer or a third party such as a lender or insurance company.
+Often, in residential practice, the appraiser's client is the lender ordering the appraisal to decide whether to make the mortgage loan.
 Appraisers have certain duties of confidentiality to their clients -- as a homeowner, if you want a copy of an appraisal report, you normally have to request it through your lender -- obligations of numerical and factual accuracy depending on the assignment parameters, an obligation to attain and maintain a certain level of competency and education, and must generally conduct him or herself as a professional.
 Here, we take these ethical responsibilities very seriously.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines as unethical the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," and other things.
 This means you can be assured we are working to objectively determine the home or property value.